russluber/russluber.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Trying, failing, but learning still.
-Back to basics, but building skill.
+Iterating and building skill.

 profile:
   align: right